 Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary 7 To progress a School Reorganisation proposal to support the expansion of Tredegar Park Primary School funded via the Welsh- medium Capital Grant.
-The capacity or Tredegar Park Primary School is increased from 420 to 525 with effect from September 2021 to ensure that adequate provision exists for children within the local area.
-Not Applicable 1 st April 2020 31 st August 2021 15% 15% This proposal has been deferred and will be re-visited in the autumn term 2021.
-8 To progress and conclude a School Reorganisation proposal to amalgamate Newport's remaining standalone nursery schools.
+Tredegar Park Primary School is increased from Not Applicable 1 st April 2020 31 st August 2021 15% 15% This proposal has been deferred and will be re-visited in the autumn term 2021.
+Tudalen 31 To progress and conclude a School Reorganisation proposal to amalgamate Newport's remaining standalone nursery schools.
 Standalone nursery provision will be consolidated in one single school from September 2021 to support future sustainability of the provision.
 Not Applicable 1 st April 2020 31 st August 2021 40% С This proposal was determined in February 2021 and will be implemented as planned from September 2021.
 9 The new pupil projection model will be refined and suitably tested enabling a series of options to be brought forward for consideration in relation to future secondary provision across Newport.
 Appropriate school provision is in place across Newport for all sectors and all language mediums.
 Not Applicable 1 st April 2020 31 st March 2021 40% 90% The new pupil projection model has now been implemented.
 This will be further tested when 2021 projections are produced later in the summer term.
 These projections will be delivered later than usual due to delays with PLAC 2021 as a result of the Covid-19 pandemic.
-10 Trips and Visits Policy and procedures are reviewed in line with National Guidance and adequate or Not Applicable 1 st April 2020 31 st March 2021 35% 50% This has not progressed as planned, primarily due to Covid- 19.
+10 Trips and Visits Policy and procedures are reviewed in line with National Guidance and adequate or Not Applicable 1 st April 2020 31 st March 2021 35% 50% This has not progressed as planned, primarily due to Covid-19.
 However, again as a result of the pandemic, school trips are not